praydog/AutomataMP/README.md

 # AutomataMP
 NieR: Automata Multiplayer Mod

+## Warning
+This project is a work-in-progress.
+While some important aspects of the game are well supported, some are not.
+Do not expect to do a full story playthrough with someone with this project (yet).

+At the moment, this project should only be used for basic world traversal and exploration with a friend, or playing in the Debug room.
+Quest syncing is not yet implemented.
+Some parts of the game will just be straight up broken.

 ## Features
+### Master server
+* Allows servers to be discovered by clients without knowing the IP beforehand

 ### Standalone server
 * Server coded in Go that can run on either Linux or Windows
 * MasterClient system to allow a "host" that controls the game world (enemies and other world state)